lightyears1998/a-cycle-godot/README.md

   - Cross-device synchronization without server intervention is not supported yet at this time.
 It will be implemented in the future and coexist  the current server intervention method.
   - WebDav support is under consideration.
 - **Diary** Keep a diary to memorize flashing moments in daily life.

+## Develop

+The project requires libs from `godot-sqlite` addon to work.
+You can either compile the libs from source or download them from `godot-sqlite` repository.